 You can donate to Fresh Bucks through a farmers market.
 Each market has to contribute money/or time to cover some of the administrative costs for running the Fresh Bucks program, and your support can help strengthen your market's ability to participate and grow the program.
 Ask a farmers market manager or volunteer how you can contribute to their Fresh Bucks administrative costs.

 Tell somebody you know about Fresh Bucks—spreading the word goes a long way.
-Send us an email to request paper outreach materials.
+Email us to request paper outreach materials.